AdrianaStoi/tic-tac-toe/README.md

 ![tie](https://github.com/AdrianaStoi/tic-tac-toe/blob/main/documentation/imagesreadme/winner_tie.png)

 * The user can start a new game by clicking on ‘Run program’.
 The user is informed that they can start a new game by clicking on ‘Run Program’ when there is a winner or it’s a tie, as per the screenshots above.

+### Future features:

+* Provide the option to choose different board sizes.
+* Let the user choose the symbol they want.
+* Keep score tracking for multiple rounds.

+### Technology

+* I used Lucidchart Flowcharts to create and plan the game functionalities.
+The flowchart can be found [here - Tic-Tac-Toe](https://github.com/AdrianaStoi/tic-tac-toe/blob/main/documentation/flowcharts_tic_tac_toe.pdf).
+* I used the editor Codeanywhere for coding.
+I used Code Institute template.
+Skillset used for the project was Python.
+* The game was deployed to Heroku and deployment history was maintained through Git commit messages.